 A commercial cleaning company headed up by Rachael Flanagan has scooped ‘Business of the Year’ at the inaugural Welsh Women’s Awards in Cardiff.

-The Welsh Women’s Awards 2019 aim to acknowledge and celebrate the success of women entrepreneurs, business women, professionals, civil servants, women in uniform, charity workers and many more that contribute in making Wales a greater place to live in.
-The awards embody the continuing strength, grit and determination of women, honouring those who continue to thrive, excelling them at the forefront of their industries.
+The Welsh Women’s Awards 2019 aim to acknowledge and celebrate the success of women entrepreneurs, business women, professionals, civil servants, women in uniform, charity workers and many more that contribute to making Wales a greater place to live in.
+Business of the Year embodies women’s continuing strength, grit and determination, honouring those who continue to thrive, excelling them at the forefront of their industries.

 Mrs Buckét Cleaning Services, based in Swansea, was started by Rachael Flanagan when she was just 17 years old.
 She couldn’t even afford a Hoover when I started the business, but now it’s worth £3.5 million and she employs 280 staff.